 Finally, all our work is shared across the nation with our peers who are working on Creative People and Places projects in different locations across the UK.
 It is a great network to learn from, share with, turn for advice to, and a place to celebrate our local partners and artists.

 Ali is a passionate supporter of the arts and creativity.
-She has her own arts practice, exhibited her work nationally.
+She has her own arts practice, and exhibited her work nationally.
 Her core ethos centres on making the arts accessible to all.

 As a longstanding arts educator with over 20 years experience, she has delivered a diverse range of activities and events in both educational and community settings.